-Holistic review and evaluation of management performance is also an important periodic task of any well run fishery.
+Holistic Review and evaluation of management performance is also an important periodic task of any well run fishery.
 The process, timing and capacity needs for such evaluations should also be set out in the management plan.
-Useful exercises in review and evaluation can be done 'in house' but valuable lessons can also be learned from inviting external review.
-One idea here might be for IFCAs to periodically review the performance of each other's fishery specific management.
+Valuable exercises in review and evaluation can be done 'in house' but valuable lessons can also be learned from inviting external review.
+One idea here might be for IFCAs to periodically review the performance of another IFCAs fishery specific management.
 This could be a useful tool to sharing best practice.

-It is also important to engage stakeholders (particularly fishers) in this process of management review, so that there is a wider understanding of how management is succeeding, or otherwise.
+It is also important to engage stakeholders and in particular fishers in this process of management review, so that there is a wider understanding of how management is succeeding, or otherwise.
 An annual fishery stakeholder meeting has proved successful in many fisheries for this process.